 Robert Tilton’s show Success-N-Life was seen in all 235 U.S. television markets in the late 1980s and early 1990s.
-People were asked to send prayers requests with money attached.
+People were asked to send prayer requests with money attached.

 Diane Sawyer of ABC News discovered that the supposedly devout preacher man never read the prayer requests but kept the money, adding up to about $80 million a year.
-The ABC expose led to his show came off the air in 1993.
+The ABC expose led to his show being pulled off the air in 1993.

 Of course, everybody has learned that some of these preachers can’t be trusted.
-No they haven’t.
+Or perhaps they haven’t.
 A new crop of swindlers is selling the same old malarkey to vulnerable people.

 The Flying Preachers

 Jesse Duplantis is pitching his followers for a new Falcon 7X luxury jet “so we can go anywhere in the world one stop” to spread the prosperity gospel.
-Sticker price for a Falcon 7X is around $54 million.
+The sticker price for a Falcon 7X is around $54 million.

-U.S. President Donald J. Trump attended the Marble Collegiate Church in Manhattan with his parents when Norman Vincent Peale was pastor.
-In 2015, Trump said Pastor Peale gave great sermons: “… you could listen to him all day long.
+- Ex-U.S. President Donald J. Trump attended the Marble Collegiate Church in Manhattan with his parents when Norman Vincent Peale was pastor.
+In 2015, Trump said Pastor Peale gave great sermons: “. . . you could listen to him all day long.
 When you left the church, you were disappointed that it was over.”
 Pastor Peale officiated at Trump’s first wedding.”